NYT: Email to Trump Jr. cites Russian government effort to help Trump campaign

 - Trump Jr. has come under fire for a meeting with a Russian lawyer

-- The NYT reports that he was told she would provide information from the Russian government
+- The NYT reports that an email said she would provide information from the Russian government

 Washington (CNN)An email sent to Donald Trump Jr. last year stated that a Russian lawyer had "compromising" information about Hillary Clinton as "part of a Russian government effort" to help the Trump campaign, The New York Times reported Monday.